Matii96/unifig/packages/core/README.md

 }
 ```

-## Using Configuration
+## Accessing Configuration

 <a name="loading"></a>

-Such defined templates should be loaded before any other action in the application takes place.
+Templates should be loaded before any other action in the application takes place.
 After that configuration can be accessed from any place in the app via global `Config` reference.

 ### Quick Start